depsysinc/dsados/README.md

     * make all prototypes explicit
     * Switch all tests to test type rather than err string
 * terminal
-  * FIX resize to not do linear search of font sizes to get proper size
+  * get resize to not do linear search of font sizes to get proper size
-  * update scanline filter to choose a definite line as center (avoid weird moire patterns or dim renders)
-  * Enable click and touch
-  * Enable images
 * process
   * autoexec.dssh
     * look for profile in /local/
   * dssh
     * [tab] complete
-    * command history persistence across boots <--->
+    * command history persistence across boots
   * chmod
   * nvram
   * mv